cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 # Problem Formulation

 ### Numeric chord labeling
 Let's start with a circle, then draw a few [chords](https://en.wikipedia.org/wiki/Chord_(geometry)) on its circumference.
 For simplicity, assume no endpoints are reused (see Figure 1).
 Now let's assign a numeric label to each chord.
 Moving counterclockwise from the green dashed line, search for chord endpoints.
-Every time we encounter the endpoint of a *newly seen* chord, we can assign that chord the next label.
-For instance, the first endpoint we see will be from Chord 0.
-(If we encounter the second endpoint of an already-labeled chord, that doesn't impact our labeling.)
+Every time you encounter the endpoint of a **newly seen** chord, assign the next label to that chord.
+For instance, the first endpoint you see must be from Chord 0.
 The chord numbers in Figure 1 reflect this labeling process.

 <p align="center" width="100%">
     <img width="100%" src="/assets/images/chord1.png"> <br>
     Figure 1
 </p>

-In the right side of Fig 1, we see 4 intersection points: Chords 0 & 1, 0 & 2, 1 & 2, and 2 & 3.
+The right side of Fig 1 shows 4 intersection points, between Chords 0 & 1, 0 & 2, 1 & 2, and 2 & 3.
 Chords 0 & 3, among other pairs, do not intersect.

 ### Input format
 Each endpoint on the circumference corresponds to an angle $0^{\circ}\leq \theta < 360^{\circ}$, indicating the counterclockwise degrees from the circle's rightmost point.
 The green dashed line shows $\theta=0^{\circ}$.
 As another example, $\theta=270^{\circ}$ is bottom-most point on the circle.
 So a tuple of two angles $(s_i, e_i)$ is sufficient to represent a chord on the circle.